 It is highly recommended that you consult a trekking company to go for almost all treks in Nepal.
 Trekking companies provide excellent services to make every part of your trip more convenient and hassle-free for you.
 From booking rooms to preparing meals, these companies will make sure you have everything ready right when you need it.
 Local travel companies also provide licensed and experienced guides and porters who are extremely familiar with the trekking routes.
 They will also be helpful when you need to query on any aspect of the trek.
 As much as they will help you with the trek, the guides and porters will also be your companions throughout the journey.

 Other Treks in the Everest Region in November and December

-The Gokyo valley trek is one of the most popular treks that offers magnificent views of the mountain peaks including the Mt.
+The Gokyo valley trek is one of the most popular treks that offers magnificent views of the mountain peaks including Mt.
 Everest (8848m).
-With insight on the traditional lifestyles of the Sherpas, the trek takes you to the serene setting of the Gokyo Lakes.
+With insight into the traditional lifestyles of the Sherpas, the trek takes you to the serene setting of the Gokyo Lakes.
 The Ngozumpa Glacier, the largest in Nepal, is also the major attraction for this trek.
-From Gokyo Ri (5360m) that stands above the tranquil lake of Gokyo, you will witness fantastic views of the Himalayas like the Everest (8848m), Lhotse (8516m), Cho Oyu (8188m), and Makalu (8463m).
+From Gokyo Ri (5360m) which stands above the tranquil lake of Gokyo, you will witness fantastic views of the Himalayas like Everest (8848m), and Lhotse (8516m), Cho Oyu (8188m), and Makalu (8463m).

 Many people might rush to think that the Everest Base Camp trek in November or December is a bad idea.
 But if you do a little research into it, these two months can be the best months to step outside and explore the Khumbu region.
 Like any other journey, with proper preparation, the EBC in November or December can give you pleasant life-lasting memories.
 The mighty Himalayas and the humble Sherpas await your arrival on the Everest Base Camp Trek.